Generic Pharmaceutical Trade Group Steps in to Protect Patient Access to Affordable Generic Drugs

-WASHINGTON, DC (JULY 6, 2017) – Today, the Association for Accessible Medicines (AAM), the trade association representing America’s manufacturers of generic and biosimilar medicines, filed a lawsuit against Maryland Attorney General Brian Frosh and Dennis Schrader, Secretary of the Maryland Department of Health, requesting that the Federal district court in Maryland enjoin them from enforcing House Bill 631.
+WASHINGTON, DC (JULY 5, 2023) – The Association for Accessible Medicines (AAM), the trade association representing America’s manufacturers of generic and biosimilar medicines, today filed a lawsuit against Minnesota Attorney General Keith Ellison, requesting that the federal district court in Minnesota enjoin the Attorney General from enforcing the price-control provisions of Senate File 2744.

-The discriminatory law, an unconstitutional overreach passed in June 2017 scheduled to take effect in October 2017, grants Maryland unprecedented powers to regulate the national pharmaceutical market, violating the United States Constitution and posing harm to vulnerable patient communities.
-The suit was filed in the United States District Court for the District of Maryland.
+The discriminatory law, an unconstitutional overreach passed in May 2023, and taking effect this month, grants Minnesota unprecedented powers to regulate the national pharmaceutical market, violating the United States Constitution and posing harm to vulnerable patient communities.
+The suit was filed in the United States District Court for the District of Minnesota.

-Chip Davis, CEO of AAM, said, “Rather than allow the vibrant competition in the generic drug marketplace to continue working for patients, Maryland would become the first state to reject generic competition in favor of more government regulation – of generic drugs, the only segment of health care costs that is actually declining.”
-Davis continued, “If this new law goes into effect, it will harm patients and our communities by reducing choice and limiting access to essential medicines that people need.”
+David Gaugh, Interim President and CEO of AAM, said, “Rather than allow the vibrant competition in the generic drug marketplace to continue working for patients, Minnesota is rejecting generic competition in favor of more government regulation – of generic drugs, the only segment of health care costs that is actually declining.”
+Gaugh continued, “If this new law is enforced, it will harm patients and our communities by reducing choice and limiting access to essential medicines that people need.”

-Violates the Commerce Clause of the Constitution: The overreaching law gives Maryland unprecedented power to regulate interstate commerce, including businesses and transactions outside the state of Maryland.
-Under our Constitution, Attorney General Frosh does not have the right to govern businesses in other states.
+Violates the Commerce Clause of the Constitution: The overreaching law claims that Minnesota has the power to regulate interstate commerce, including businesses and transactions outside the state of Minnesota.
+Under our Constitution, Attorney General Ellison does not have the right to govern businesses in other states.
+The law allows in-state pharmacies to raise prices when their costs increase – but denies that same treatment to manufacturers that face cost increases.

 Generic drugs are a true success story.
-Generic medicines account for 89% of all prescriptions, but they only account for 26% of drug costs.
+Generic medicines account for 91% of all prescriptions, but they only account for 18.2% of drug spending.
 Year over year, generic drug prices fall, while brand name drug prices rise.
-The overall price of generics fell over 8% in 2016, and prices are down over 70% since 2008.
-In contrast, a recent study by AARP found, "average annual retail prices for brand name prescriptions increased at an all-time high rate in 2014 (16.1 percent) and the 2015 brand name drug prices increased nearly as much at a rate of 15.5 percent.”
+The overall price of generics fell by more than 5% in each of the last several years.
+In contrast, a recent study by the federal government found, “Drug spending is heavily driven by a relatively small number of high-cost products.”
+Spending on brand-name drugs has continued to rise –and so has the cost per brand-name prescription.

-Generics saved Maryland $4.1 billion, including state programs and your tax dollars – last year alone.
+Generics saved Minnesota $5.3 billion, including state programs and your tax dollars – last year alone.

 AAM is committed to working with patients, healthcare professionals, advocacy groups, stakeholders, and policymakers to develop smart, balanced policies that expand access to lifesaving medicines.
 We cannot allow misguided or bad policy to hinder the progress we are making on behalf of our nation’s patients.
 More competition from generics is proven to lower costs and increase access for all Americans.
-It’s time to stop HB 631 and work together to pass a law that will help patients today and into the future.
+It’s time to stop the price controls in SF 2744 and work together to pass a law that will help patients today and into the future.